-CDOT Systems - The Colorado Department of Transportation uses three facilities for resource deployment; Eisenhower Tunnel Facility, Traffic Management Center and Hanging Lake Center.
+- CDOT Systems The Colorado Department of Transportation uses three facilities for resource deployment; Eisenhower Tunnel Facility, Traffic Management Center and Hanging Lake Center.
 Resources are deployed based on relative location to one of these facilities.
-90% of CDOT resources are requested locally through State Patrol Dispatch at 303.279.8855 and 10% are requested through the State EOC when activated for a declared emergency or disaster.
+90% of CDOT resources are requested locally through State Patrol Dispatch at 303.279.8855 and 10% are requested through the State EOC when activated for a declared emergency or disaster. - ReadyOp Resource Database In Larimer County, specifically, the ReadyOp Contact Management System is used as a resource database to locate vendor-specific supplies and resources at the local-level.
+The database contains private-sector, business, public, volunteer, and specialty resources and supplies and is maintained by the Office of Emergency Management.